erjonh-dev/VELARA/README.md

 ## Overview

-Velara is a web application designed to simplify human resource management for modern companies.
-It offers tools for hiring, payroll, employee data management, and digital contracts—all in one intuitive platform.
-Velara streamlines HR processes, helping businesses save time, stay compliant, and support their teams more efficiently.
+Velara simplifies HR management with features for hiring, payroll, employee records, and digital contracts.
+It streamlines processes, ensuring efficiency and compliance for modern businesses.

 ## Features